-Depression in the Elderly: How to Detect it in Time
+Depression in Senior Citizens: How to Detect it in Time

 After retiring and reaching a certain age, people can start to show symptoms of depression because they don't feel like they're useful for society.
 That's when it's important for their loved ones to help the elderly person so that they understand that their life hasn't ended yet.
 In addition, they can help them understand that there is still a lot to experience.

-Depression in the elderly: what you need to know
+Depression in senior citizens: what you need to know

-After retiring, many people feel like they aren’t useful.
+After retiring, many senior citizens feel like they aren’t useful.
 They feel like life has no meaning.
-This time for thinking sometimes makes them depressed.
-They don’t enjoy the years that they have left to live (which can be 10, 15, or even 20+).
+Thinking this way can sometimes make them depressed because they’re not enjoying their remaining years of life (which can be 10, 15, or even 20+).

 - This can be related to how much their lives changed in recent years.

-- It could also have to do with whether or not they receive recognition for what they’ve done in life.
+- It could also have to do with receiving recognition for what they’ve done in life.

 - It could even be how they get along with their family and the activities they can do.

-Some situations can cause a greater depression.
+Some situations in life can cause their depression to become worse.
 These include:

 - Moving from the family home (to live in a smaller place or live with their children)